Home » Gluten Free Gingerbread Cookies

 • Rich gingerbread cookie flavour

-• Are super sturdy – no crumbly broken cookies here!
+• They are super sturdy – no crumbly broken cookies here!

 Gingerbread people cookies on a blue background, with pastel coloured royal icing in piping bags.

-Gluten Free Flour: You’ll want to use a good quality gluten-free all-purpose or baking flour blend to make these cookies, whether it’s a homemade mix or a store-bought gluten-free flour mix.
-I could go on about the science of gf flours, but I won’t, I’ll just say – a good blend is important.
-I now use the same homemade gluten-free baking flour blend for almost all of the recipes on Sweetness & Bite, so of course, that’s going to be the one I recommend if you want to get the same results as mine.
-If you’re using a store-bought blend, your end results may differ from mine, depending on what flours and starches are in the blend.
+Gluten Free Flour: Use a good quality gluten-free all-purpose or baking flour blend to make these cookies, whether it’s a homemade mix or a store-bought gluten-free flour mix.
+I use my homemade gluten-free baking flour blend, which is made from tapioce starch, potato starch and brown rice flour.
+If you’re using a store-bought blend, your cookies may differ slightly from mine, depending on what flours and starches are in the blend.
 If you have any issues with crumbling or grittiness in your cookies, then your flour is the first place to start troubleshooting.

-Ground Ginger: Make sure you check the best-before date on your ground ginger, if it’s out of date then the flavour won’t be as good.
-Having said that, you can also adjust the level of ginger and spiciness in these cookies to suit your own tastes.
+Ground Ginger and Ground Cinnamon: Make sure you check the best-before date on your ground spices, if they’re out of date then the flavour won’t be as good.
+Having said that, you can also adjust the level of spiciness in these cookies to suit your own tastes.
 I happen to be a big fan of ginger (so I put plenty in, but if you like things a little mellower then you can always reduce the ginger.

-Xanthan Gum: Xanthan gum is what binds the cookies together and stops them crumbling.
-If you’re using a store-bought gluten-free flour blend, check the ingredients to see if they include a gum ingredient (usually xanthan or guar gum, but sometimes just labelled “thickener”).
-If it includes one of these, leave out the Xanthan gum from the recipe.
+Xanthan Gum: This is what binds the cookies together and stops them crumbling.
+If using a store-bought gluten-free flour blend, check the ingredients to see if it includea a gum ingredient (usually xanthan or guar gum, but sometimes just labelled “thickener”).
+If it includes one of these, leave out the xanthan gum from the recipe.

 Baking Soda